-I am pleased to present the catalog of IMF training courses scheduled for delivery in 2024 through our network of regional training centers, at the IMF Headquarters, and online.
+I am pleased to present the catalog of IMF training courses scheduled for delivery in 2025 through our network of regional training centers, IMF Headquarters, and online.
+Training of government officials has been a hallmark of the IMF's offering to members since 1964.
+Investing in strong economic institutions and in the people who work for these institutions remains paramount to effectively address policy challenges and bolster economic resilience.